Hannah-Hiltz/PriorAuthAutomation/docs/index.md

 - Da Vinci Project: Prior Authorization Support FHIR IG
 - scispaCy: Neumann et al., ACL (2019)
 - KEYNOTE-024, OlympiAD, and referenced clinical trials per case

+---

+## Technical Write-Up

+For the full technical implementation — code, validation metrics, and notebook walkthroughs — see the [GitHub repository](https://github.com/Hannah-Hiltz/PriorAuthAutomation).

+*This project uses entirely synthetic data.
+It is not intended for clinical use and does not constitute medical advice.*